Is Slugger O’Toole Biased?

 So, for the purposes of this analysis, I have included Mick, Andy, and myself in the “Other” category as I doubt any of us would be voting for Sinn Féin or hard line unionist parties any time soon.
 Also included were some opinion pieces by Arnold Carton, Obelisk and Brian Walker although some of their pieces were arguably from a unionist or nationalist perspective.

 However, most of the opinion pieces on Slugger aren’t about Irish/northern Irish politics at all, though they many have political implications – e.g. stories about difficulties in the health service.
-I’ve categorised these as non-political unless they specifically argue that the best solution would be a change in the constitutional status of Norther Ireland.
+I’ve categorised these as non-political unless they specifically argue that the best solution would be a change in the constitutional status of Northern Ireland.

 Arguments about law and order, taxation, and public expenditure and services are the bread and butter of most democracies, not specifically Irish or British, and therefore can’t be put into a specifically unionist or nationalist category, although they may reflect a left/right divide as in many other countries.